 With a new academic year, comes new restaurants sprouting around Princeton.
 Here are a few that have recently opened (or are soon to open!) in town, just in time for that time of year when you start craving something — anything — other than dining hall food.

 illy Coffee At Earth’s End Princeton

 45 String St — turn onto S Tulane St, next to Tacoria.
-Opens 8 a.m. every day except for Mondays (when they’re closed).
+Opens 8 a.m. every day.

-The cigar parlor-café At Earth’s End offers coffee, cigars, sometimes both simultaneously (through their special tasting experiences — drop by to find out!
-Must be at least 21 to buy cigars).
-Their coffee beans are sourced via their partner, illy, and composed of a blend of the top one percent of nine varieties of Arabica from around the world.
+The café At Earth’s End sources their coffee beans via their partner, illy; their coffee is composed of a blend of the top one percent of nine varieties of Arabica from around the world.

 Check out their specialty drink “Neve Fondente (Melted Snow),” consisting of a single shot of espresso, steamed mocha milk, and sweet cold foam (skim milk, simple syrup, and ice).

 Just next door, but still part of At Earth’s End, The Parlour offers a cigar tasting experience (Must be at least 21 to buy cigars).

 The Nassau Diner